aweiner42/FlywheelControl/README.md

 ## 🔄 Try It Live

-Clone this repo and open `FlywheelDemoApp/FlywheelDemoApp.xcodeproj` to see the control in action.
+Clone this repo and open `FlywheelDemoApp/FlywheelDemoApp.xcodeproj` to explore the latest refinements including improved momentum physics and control skinning.

 ---